chathumal-nad/devops-projects/Monitor_AKS_with_Prometheus_and_Grafana/README.md

 ```

-## Create a Service Principal and Assign Role
+## Create a Service Principal and Assign a Role

 We need to create a `Service Principal` with `Monitoring Reader` role to the scope of AKS resource group.
 When we create the Azure datasource, we need to mention this Service Principal credentials.